nearform/commentami/packages/commentami-react-components/docs/components.md

 All the additional provided props will be forwarded.
 Since it's a `withSidebars` HOC, it will also expose the `controller` property.

-Its appearance can be customized by providing a CSS class name via `className` property (default is `nf-comments-sidebar`).
+Its appearance can be customized by providing a CSS class name via `className` property (default is `nf-commentami-sidebar`).

 ```javascript
 import { Resource, WebsocketService } from '@nearform/commentami-react-components'